 Proceedings.
 The Complainant will be scheduled to participate first, followed by the Respondent, followed by any witnesses.
-The Parties will each be permitted to observe the other's participation, as well as the participation of any called witnesses, all of which may be facilitated by audio/video feed.
+The Parties will each be permitted to observe the other's participation, as well as the participation of any called witnesses.

 Opening Statements.
 Each of the Parties will be permitted, but will not be required, to make an opening statement to the Hearing Panel.
 Opening or Closing Statements may (but need not) include information on the impact of the incident on the individual.